juansensio/competis/README.md

 # Competitions

-This repo contains my solutions to multiple data science competitions from Kaggle, DrivenData, Solafuna and other platforms.
+This repo contains my solutions to multiple data science competitions from Kaggle, DrivenData, Solafune and other platforms.